hankimlab/2025-Comparative-CCS/README.md

 ![Comparative CCS graphical abstract](images/schematic_v6.png)

 This repository contains custom code and figure scripts for the manuscript titled **"Conservation and divergence of transcriptional heterogeneity in the cardiac conduction system"** (2025).
 The study compares gene expression profiles across the cardiac conduction system (CCS) in humans and model organisms (mouse, rat, zebrafish, medaka) using publicly available single-cell and single-nucleus RNA sequencing data.
 All scripts are organized by main and supplementary figures and contain the required code for preprocessing, analysis, and visualization.
-The data used in this study is available through an interactive online web application, CCS atlas, [linked here](https://ccsatlas.com/), in the form of interactively accessible processed Seurat objects.
+The data used in this study is available through an interactive online web application, CCS atlas, [linked here](https://ccsatlas.com/), which provides interactive access to processed Seurat objects.

 Below is a summary of the datasets used: